18mariah07/18mariah07/README.md

 - 👋 Hi, I’m @18mariah07
-- 👀 I’m interested in Physiothérapie
+- 👀 I’m interested in Physiothérapie because i am
-- 🌱 I’m currently learning ..korean english deutsch .
+- 🌱 I’m currently learning ..korean english deutsch .Ispeack french
 - 💞️ I’m looking to collaborate on ...a doctor or a organisation
 - 📫 How to reach me ...pm me please  or put a comment
 - 😄 Pronouns: ...Mariah